 Admissions and Referral Process

-The Children’s Hospital School provides education to children and young people who are either hospital in-patients or pupils unable to return to a mainstream or special school by reason of their medical needs.
-A placement at The Children’s Hospital School and Outreach Service is normally temporary, time limited, and with an anticipated return to mainstream, special or post-16 provision.
+The Children’s Hospital School provides education to children and young people who are either hospital in-patients, pupils unable to return to a mainstream or special school within 15 school days of a hospital admission or pupils who are not able to attend their school because of their medical needs.
+A placement at The Children’s Hospital School is normally temporary, time limited, and with an anticipated return to mainstream, special or post-16 provision.

 Due to the mixed and complex needs of the pupils at this school, referrals for pupils excluded or in danger of exclusion for presenting aggressive behaviours should be made to agencies other than The Children’s Hospital.

 This policy applies to all those pupils who are so medically unfit that they are unable to attend school, those who are physically ill or injured, and those with mental health problems.
 Particular care is needed to ensure that there is adequate provision for pupils suffering from medically diagnosed mental illness which prevents them from attending school.
 This includes pupils with mental illness, anxieties, depression, and/or school phobia, including separation anxiety and school refusal associated with clinical depression.

 It is essential that a referral to The Children’s Hospital School is part of an integrated support plan for a pupil which is underpinned by the work of all involved professionals, and which has clear goals or outcomes for a return to school or other provision.

 Where referrals to The Children’s Hospital School are made other than by the pupil's own school, the Referrals Team will seek to gain a consensus of all involved agencies, including the school, regarding the planned programme and expected outcome.
 Acceptance of referrals is dependent upon the pupil's needs meeting the school's referral criteria.
 If the placement is not utilised, or is deemed inappropriate, the place will be closed.
 In this event, the referrers and home school will be notified.